 3. When using the average working hours under the working time adjustment system, the employer must also compile a working time plan based on a 40-hour working week.
-This plan must include the start and end dates of the working time arrangement applied in the company.
-If possible, the plan should state the length of weekly working time in different periods.
-The working time plan is compiled for the working time adjustment period.
-The working time plan can be modified, if necessary.
-The working time plan shall be communicated to the employee before the working time arrangement commences.
+The annual work roster shall indicate the weekly hours in the different periods.
+The start and end date of the adjustment periods must be indicated.